usutradhar/quantify-infrastructure/README.md

    ```bash
    main.py  # to get future per capita RBUV and RL values for SSP1, SSP2 and SSP3 scenarios
    ```
+   It takes ~45 minutes to run three scerarios for RBUV and RL.

    To generate the figures and compare analysis results: